h4ck3rk3y/link/README.md

 artifactory

 1. Change the version in setup.py
-2. Get the PR merged
+2. After the PR gets merged Circle will automatically create a tag and publish the tag to MAJOR_VERSION.x and semver
-3. Tag github with the new tag that you used in setup.py
-4. Use the major version from that tag and push another tag whihc looks like "MAJOR_VERSION.x"
+3. If you don't change the version between commits circle will keep retagging with the current semver and MAJOR_VERSION.x